cnstuart1/cnstuart1/README.md

 * 🌍  I'm based in Dallas
 * 🖥️  See my portfolio at [Portfolio](https://github.com/cnstuart1/portfolio)
-* 🖥️  See my portfolio at [MyGreatLearning-UTA](http://eportfolio.mygreatlearning.com/joe-stuart)
+* 🖥️  See my projects my Post Graduate Program in Data Science and Business Analytics at [University of Texas Austin](http://eportfolio.mygreatlearning.com/joe-stuart)
 * ✉️  You can contact me at [joe.stuart1@gmail.com](mailto:joe.stuart1@gmail.com)
-* 🧠  I'm learning Snowflake.
-Also showcasing projects on GitHub and Hashnode to share and help others.
+* 🧠  I'm learning Prompt Engineering and Cloud Technologies.
+Also learning how to showcasing projects on GitHub and Hashnode to share and help others.
 * 🤝  I'm open to collaborating on projects and discussing data science, analytics, and business solutions.
 * ⚡  Too soon.